 When we do Outlander themed meals and events we may do portions of the above and incorporate French cuisine from season two of Creme Brulee (7th video down), Bernaise sauce, Beef vol au Vent and other items.
 Another popular item is our Fresh Green Herb Encrusted Tenderloin Roast of Beef from the Fraser wedding of Claire and Jamie.
 Moving into season three involves American foods of the 1700's and events like the British stripping all of the wheat out of the colonies - forcing many from Boston to Augusta to use cornmeal.
 You'll see that in Steamed Boston Brown Bread recipes from Chef Marti's sixth book and in Corn Pone being served.
 Pone is often served here for breakfast.

-Several of our events for Outlander are here, (and previous events showcased here) on our Facebook event sites (Facebook membership is not required to view).
+Several of our previous events for Outlander are here, and here on our Facebook event sites (Facebook membership is not required to view).
 This will give you a flavor of our schedule and fun events!
-We have a few rooms open for our October 6, 7, and 8 Battle Victory Weekend in 2017.
+We always enjoy our massive October 6, 7, and 8 Battle Victory Weekends.
 We are right here by the National Parks of Kings Mountain and Cowpens!
 Many guests bring bicycles and ride to King's Mountain National Military Park.
 And our NEW, 2017, "A Real American Christmas" weekends are here!
 The thing that sets us aside from the many Scottish games, other choices of B&B's and inn's all over Carolina is that we are RIGHT HERE by the victory sites.
-THIS IS ACTUALLY WHERE our fellow families and Scots detsroyed the British armies and crushed them, took their cannon and horses and let the world know the most powerful army on earth could be vaporized.
+THIS IS ACTUALLY WHERE our fellow families and Scots destroyed the British armies, crushing them, took their cannon and horses and let the world know the most powerful army on earth could be vaporized.
 Culloden was put behind us forever here, not at some game site.
 Once we provided nine Scottish Presidents of the United States of America, and our new ideas about governing on earth were proven, we knew we had been right all along.
 The other item that makes us special is our astounding Scottish cookery and excellent isles food.